 6. Other factors

-Determining the position or location for the spout or drain for the bath is also essential.
+Determining the position or location of the spout or drain for the bath is also essential.

 What about your budget?

-Most of us would love to have a top of the range bath tub, but our budgets dictate what we inevitably end up buying.
+Most of us would love to have a top-of-the-range bathtub, but our budgets dictate what we inevitably end up buying.
 Think about how much you would like to spend and try not to go more than 20% over your budget.
-See if there are any tubs that are reduced or in the sale as they may give you the chance to have a tub you wouldn’t ordinarily be able to afford.
-If you are looking for an extremely luxurious tub, then be prepared to pay a lot of money for it.
-However, cheaper bath tubs may still give you that classic and sophisticated look you’ve always wanted.
+See if there are any tubs that have reduced prices or on sale as they may give you the chance to have a tub you wouldn’t ordinarily be able to afford.
+If you are looking for an extremely luxurious tub, be prepared to pay a lot for it.
+However, cheaper bathtubs may still give you that classic and sophisticated look you’ve always wanted.

 Ask for Opinions